How to Create a HSC Study Timetable: Krisha’s Study Tips

 Me, myself and I

 What made the biggest difference?
 Creating a simple weekly study calendar and sticking to it.
-That, paired with the structure of Matrix Accelerated Holiday Courses, completely reshaped how I study and helped me regain control of my workload.
+That, paired with the structure of an accelerated course in the holidays, completely reshaped how I study and helped me regain control of my workload.

 Table of contents: